nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### 5.1 Delete Bidder Command

-> The `Logic` portion of the sequence diagram shown subsequently is truncated to give more focus on the `Model` as the
-> `Logic` implementation is similar to the above-mentioned.
+<div markdown="span" class="alert alert-primary">The `Logic` portion of the sequence diagram shown subsequently is truncated to give more focus on the `Model` as the `Logic` implementation is similar to the above-mentioned. </div>

 The `DeleteBidderCommand` deletes the `bidderToDelete` corresponding to to the index given in the user input.
 The command varies as other entities tied to the `bidderToDelete` by the `Id` will be deleted as well, namely: